How Interpreting Helps to Support Native Language Speakers

 2. Consecutive Interpreting

 A consecutive interpreter is a little different from a simultaneous interpreter as the former translates a speaker’s words when they pause.
-This type of interpreter is typically found in face to face encounters, like at course cases, in meetings and during interviews, etc. Two or more people can be involved with one single interpreter.
+This type of interpreter is typically found in face-to-face encounters, like at court cases, in meetings and during interviews, etc. Two or more people can be involved with one single interpreter.
 The difficult part for the interpreter is remembering what the speaker said.

 3. Whisper Interpreting

-With whisper interpreting the interpreter sits alongside the person(s) who require the translation and whisper the words that are being said, so no one else nearby is disturbed.
+With whisper interpreting the interpreter sits alongside the person(s) who require the translation and whispers the words that are being said, so no one else nearby is disturbed.